rutukinnal0191/Rainfall-prediction/README.md

 # Project Overview

 Rainfall prediction plays an important role in agriculture and weather planning.
-This project focuses on predicting whether rainfall will occur or not using Logistic Regression and later improved accuracy by usihng random forest, a classification algorithm.
+This project focuses on predicting whether rainfall will occur or not using Logistic Regression as baseline model and later improved performance by usihng random forest

 The project uses historical weather data, applies basic preprocessing, builds a prediction model, and visualizes the results using histograms.